History of Royal Palaces of Tehran

 The first thing that catches your eye is the sculpted image of the Achaemenid soldiers, which is engraved on the exterior of the building and at the point where it connects to the ground.

 Two staircases on both sides of the building with special decorations will lead you to the entrance door of this palace, which according to experts is modeled on the architecture of Apadana Palace.
-With a general conclusion, you will find this building taken from the ancient Iranian palaces and many consider this small and beautiful palace as an excellent and complete example of Iranian palaces that were rebuilt in the contemporary era and to some extent the glory of ancient Iranian architecture.
+In the general conclusion, you will find this building taken from the ancient Iranian palaces and many consider this small and beautiful palace as an excellent and complete example of Iranian palaces that were rebuilt in the contemporary era and to some extent the glory of ancient Iranian architecture.

 Mozaffari Palace